af83/ucengine-docs/core/api.md

     401 { "error": "unauthorized" } // the user is not authorized to set this role to the user

-    404 { "error": "not_found" } // the role, the user or the location does not exists
+    404 { "error": "not_found" } // the role, the user or the location does not exist

 #### Notes